adibendahan/SimplyFilterSMS-iOS/README.md

 [![MIT License][license-shield]][license-url]

-Simply Filter SMS is a private, free and fast way to filter out spam text messages.
+Simply Filter SMS is a private, free and fast way to filter out spam text messages on iPhones.

+## Features

+### User Defined Filters
+You can add your filters to allow/deny any specific text.

+### Automatic Filtering
+Enabling it will Filter messages using our pre defined list of terms (English/Hebrew only).

+### Smart Filters
+Easily filter messages from short/email/all unknown senders, containing links/emojis or allow sender with phone numbers only.

+### Block Languages
+Easily block all text messages in any specific language(s).

+## Why choose Simply Filter SMS?

+### Private
+Simply Filter SMS does not collect any data whatsoever.
+Nothing leaves your device.

+### Free
+Everything is free of charge.
+Forever.
+No in-app purchases, no nonsense.

+### Fast
+The app is primarily a host of rules that integrates with iOS in a native, lightweight way, making the filtering efficient and fast.

+### Open Source
+The source code is published under the permissive MIT license.

+### Modern
+Simply Filter SMS is written in Apple's latest programming paradigm SwiftUI.

 ## Download